dxpr/analyze_ai_brand_voice/README.md

 - Knowledgeable without being condescending
 - Inclusive and welcoming

-The analysis provides a score from -1.0 (completely off-brand) to +1.0 (perfectly aligned with brand voice).
+The analysis provides a score indicating brand voice alignment.

 ### Batch Processing
 For analyzing large amounts of existing content: